desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 ### Backwards Compatibility

-We change `Signature` of `Proof` into `SignatureDescriptor_Data` from hex-encode string of signature bytes.
-This feature is not backwards compatible.
-Migrating the old chain link signature to `SignatureDescriptor_Data` is required.
+Since we change the `Proof#Signature` field from a hex-encode string into a `SignatureDescriptor_Data`, this feature is not backwards compatible.
+Migrating the old chain link signatures to `SignatureDescriptor_Data` is required.

 ### Positive